-Superior groundcover with very low, spreading habit.
-Attractive soft green evergreen foliage.
+Superior groundcover with a very low, spreading habit and attractive soft green evergreen foliage.
 Use in perennial borders or along walkways.
-Very durable landscape specimen.
-Tolerates heat, cold, drought.
+Very durable landscape specimen that tolerates heat, cold and drought.

 Follow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 As a groundcover, space plants 5 ft. apart, (closer for faster coverage).
 Control weeds with mulch until the plants cover the area.

 Low rich green mounding junipers are the perfect choice for erosion control coverage on cut slopes and natural banks where run-off is a problem.
 This plant is perfect for nestling landscape boulders or softening the top edge of a masonry retaining wall.
 Makes an excellent winter structural plant for mixed borders that tend to look too barren in the colder months.
 Makes a useful problem solver in native and wild gardens when arranged in naturalistic compositions.
 As with most junipers it is welcome in Japanese gardens either natural or pruned into creative bonsai forms.

 Combine this juniper with deciduous flowering shrubs such as Jet trail Flowering Quince, (Chaenomeles x superba 'Jet Trail') and Gold Flash Broom, (Genista pilosa 'Gold Flash').
 It's particularly nice in a low rock garden patchwork with Spring Torch Scotch Heather, (Calluna vulgaris 'Spring Torch'), Golden Prince Euonymus, (Euonymus fortunei 'Golden Prince'), Magic Carpet Spiraea, (Spiraea japonica 'Walbuma') and Crimson Pygmy Dwarf Japanese Barberry, (Berberis thunbergii 'Crimson Pygmy')